Macro-economic Dependencies on Ocean Ecosystems

 Environmentally extended input-output analysis

-The SEEA CF notes that "environmentally extended input-output tables have been developed for individual countries, and are increasingly being developed to cover several countries; they are referred to as multiregional input-output tables, which also incorporate connections between countries through international trade in goods and services"[26].
+The SEEA AFF notes that "environmentally extended input-output tables have been developed for individual countries, and are increasingly being developed to cover several countries; they are referred to as multiregional input-output tables, which also incorporate connections between countries through international trade in goods and services"[18].

 EE-IOT compilation is technically demanding and data-intensive, requiring integration of detailed environmental satellite data with balanced supply and use tables at a fine level of industry disaggregation.
 For most countries that are beginning ocean economy accounting, this represents an advanced application that is unlikely to be feasible in early implementation phases.
 Countries should consider the following progression: begin with the basic supply chain mapping described below, advance to partial quantification using available input-output data as the ocean economy thematic account matures, and pursue full EE-IOT compilation only when the requisite environmental and economic data infrastructure is in place.
 This phased approach aligns with the principle of building statistical capacity incrementally, as described in TG-0.1 General Introduction to Ocean Accounts.
+Compilers can use the following entry criteria to assess their current phase:

 Practical considerations